clementw168/clementw168/README.md

 :-------------------------:|:-------------------------:
 ![Photo of our robot](assets/images/croc_1.jpg)  |  ![Photo of the playground](assets/images/croc_2.jpg)

-Building an autonomous robot that moves in a defined environment and move objects within a team of 11 people in about one year.
+Building an autonomous robot that moves in a defined environment and moves objects within a team of 11 people in about one year.

 We had a fixed camera outside of the game board.
-I worked on the localization of the robot and the detection of the objects and obstacles from the camera and the transmission of this information.
+I worked on the localization of the robot, the detection of the objects and obstacles from the camera, and the transmission of this information.

 OpenCV, Python, Bluetooth